MikkelSchubert/paleomix/docs/bam_pipeline/overview.rst

     4. Finally, the records are updated using "samtools calmd" to ensure consistent reporting of the number of mismatches relative to the reference genome (BAM tag 'NM').

-4. Processing of pre-existing BAM files
+4. Processing of preexisting BAM files

-    1. Any pre-existing BAM files are re-tagged using Picard 'AddOrReplaceReadGroups.jar' to match the tagging of other reads processed by the pipeline.
+    1. Any preexisting BAM files are re-tagged using Picard 'AddOrReplaceReadGroups.jar' to match the tagging of other reads processed by the pipeline.

-    2. The resulting BAM is sorted, updated using "samtools clmd", indexed using "samtools index" (if required), and validated using Picard ValidateSamFile.jar.
+    2. The resulting BAM is sorted, updated using "samtools calmd", indexed using "samtools index" (if required), and validated using Picard ValidateSamFile.jar.

 5. Filtering of duplicates, rescaling of quality scores, and validation